NA Session Starts - UrduPoint

 NA Session Starts

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Apr, 2022 ) :The 41st session of National Assembly started here on Sunday at 12:08 p.m. with recitation of verses from the Holy Qur'an.
+ISLAMABAD, Apr 9 (UrduPoint / Pakistan Point News - 9th Apr, 2022 ) :The 5th sitting of 41st session of National Assembly started here on Saturday at 10:30 a.m. with recitation of verses from the Holy Qur'an.

-It is the fourth sitting of the ongoing session and expected to hold voting on no-confidence resolution against Prime Minister Imran Khan, moved by opposition parties.
+It is the fifth sitting of the ongoing session and expected to hold voting on no-confidence resolution against Prime Minister Imran Khan, moved by opposition parties.

 A large number of opposition parties' members were present in the House at the commencement of the session including Leader of Opposition Shehbaz Sharif.

-Lawmakers from the treasury benches including Pakistan Tehreek-e-Insaf (PTI) and Grand Democratic Alliance (GDA), besides Pakistan Muslim League (PML-Q) legislators Tariq Bashir Cheema and Chaudhry Saliq Hussain were also present in the House.
+Lawmakers from the treasury benches including Pakistan Tehreek-e-Insaf (PTI) , Pakistan Muslim League (PML-Q) legislators Tariq Bashir Cheema were also present in the House.